niklasknapp97/AirBnB_ratings/README.md

 ![Cinema](img/title_image.png)

-# Data Analysis with Diagrams
+# Data Analysis of AirBnB reviews

 This document outlines the analysis performed on a DataFrame with reviews on Airbnb listings.
 It contains the following columns: `listing_id`, `id`, `date`, `reviewer_id`, `reviewer_name`, `comments`.
 The analyses include visualizations to help understand the data better.